Forhad700/Text-Summarizer/README.md

 ## Implementation Details

-- It takes the user’s text and adds a simple instruction to “Summarize the following text,” so the AI knows what to do.
+- The app takes user’s input and turns it into a prompt that tells the AI exactly what to do — in this case, to summarize text.
 - If the input text is longer than the allowed limit, the app splits the text into smaller chunks to process each part separately.
 - LangChain manages communication between the app and the AI, making the process smooth and reliable.
 - Before sending the text or chunks, the app validates the input to ensure it’s neither empty nor too long.